All Features

 Filter scheduled posts by draft, queued, published, or failed status

 Focus on what matters by filtering your calendar view.
-Show only drafts you need to finish, queued posts ready to publish, completed posts for verification, or failed posts needing attention.
-Color-coded status indicators make scanning easy.
+Show only drafts you need to finish, queued posts ready to publish, completed posts for.

 How to Use

-1. 1Open calendar view with many scheduled posts
+1. 1Open calendar with lots of scheduled posts

-2. 2Show posts in different colors indicating different statuses
+2. 2Notice posts in different colors (different statuses)

 3. 3Click status filter dropdown at top

-4. 4Show filter options: All, Draft, Queued, Published, Failed
+4. 4See options: All, Draft, Queued, Published, Failed

-6. 6Show calendar updating to show only draft posts
+6. 6See calendar update to show only drafts (amber/yellow)

-9. 9Show only posts waiting to publish in blue
+8. 8See only posts waiting to publish (blue)

 Key Features